DeepWok/mase/docs/source/modules/documentation/tutorials/actions/search/mixed_precision_search_on_manual_model.md

-# Mixed-precision search on Manual model
+# Mixed-Precision Search on Manual model

 This tutorial shows how to search for mixed-precision quantization strategy for OPT model on Wikitext2 dataset.

 > **Note**: Manual model refers to the model named as `<model_arch>_quantized` at `mase-tools/machop/chop/models/manual`.
 Usually these are models that cannot be directly converted to MASE Graph.

-## Search for mixed-precision quantization strategy
+## Search for Mixed-Precision Quantization Scheme

+What is included in this search:
+- The checkpoint "facebook/opt-125m" is loaded from HuggingFace.
+- A search space is built for OPT-125M, where each matmul/linear layer operand may have a distinct precision.
+- The search is launched.
+In each trial:
+    - A quantization config (`q_config`) is sampled from the search space.
+    - The pretrained OPT-125M is quantized with `q_config`
+    - Software runner evaluates the quantized OPT and return some metrics.
+In this example, the perplexity on WikiText2 is returned.
+    - Hardware runner evaluates the quantized OPT and return some metrics.
+In this example, the average bitwidth is returned.
+    - The trial objective is calculated.

-We load the HuggingFace checkpoint "facebook/opt-125m" and search for fixed-point precision on Wikitext2 dataset.
+ and search for fixed-point precision on Wikitext2 dataset.

 ### Search config